algosup/2023-2024-project-2-x86-retrogaming-team-5/Documents/Technical.md

 #### Maze

-The game area consists of a maze where Pac-Man® navigates and engages with various elements.
+The game area consists of a maze where Pac-Man navigates and engages with various elements.

 Key attributes of the maze include:

 **Design complexity:** The maze features a structured layout with walls, corridors, and intersections, providing the spatial framework for gameplay.

-**Pellet placement:** Pellets are strategically placed throughout the maze, serving as collectibles for Pac-Man®.
+**Pellet placement:** Pellets are strategically placed throughout the maze, serving as collectibles for Pac-Man.
 Their distribution contributes to the challenge and dynamics of the game.

 **Super pellet location:** Super Pac-Gums, which grant temporary invincibility and ghost-vulnerability, are positioned in specific areas of the maze, influencing strategic player movement.

 **Fruit spawning points:** Bonus fruits appear at designated intervals within the maze, offering additional points for the player upon consumption.

-**Walls and pipes:** Physical barriers in the form of walls and pipes create obstacles and pathways within the maze, shaping the navigation experience for both Pac-Man® and ghosts.
+**Walls and pipes:** Physical barriers in the form of walls and pipes create obstacles and pathways within the maze, shaping the navigation experience for both Pac-Man and ghosts.

-**Ghost house:** A dedicated area in the maze where ghosts reside and regenerate after being consumed by Pac-Man®.
+**Ghost house:** A dedicated area in the maze where ghosts reside and regenerate after being consumed by Pac-Man.
 The ghost house is an integral part of the maze dynamics.

 **Dynamic elements:** The maze layout may evolve as players progress through levels, introducing variations in pellet distribution and additional challenges.

 #### Player Movement

-The player-controlled Pac-Man® will move in response to keyboard input.
+The player-controlled Pac-Man will move in response to keyboard input.
 The movement will be based on a grid system within the game board.

-**Keyboard input for Pac-Man® movement:**
+**Keyboard input for Pac-Man movement:**

 - ↑ : move up
 - ↓ : move down
 - ← : move left
 - → : move right

-**Grid-Based navigation:** The movement operates on a grid, allowing precise positioning and orientation of Pac-Man® within the game environment.
+**Grid-Based navigation:** The movement operates on a grid, allowing precise positioning and orientation of Pac-Man within the game environment.

 **Response time:** ≤200 milliseconds.

 #### Ghosts Behavior

 Ghosts will follow predefined patterns according to their individual characteristics.
-The behavior will include chasing Pac-Man®, random movement, and specific strategies for each ghost.
+The behavior will include chasing Pac-Man, random movement, and specific strategies for each ghost.

-- **Blinky:** always follows directly behind Pac-Man®, except if the short-sighted decision-making causes him to take an inefficient path
+- **Blinky:** Always follows directly behind Pac-Man, except if the short-sighted decision-making causes him to take an inefficient path.
-- **Pinky:** embushed the player by looking at his current position and orientation and selecting the location four tiles straight ahead him
+- **Pinky:** Embushed the player by looking at his current position and orientation and selecting the location four tiles straight ahead him.
-- **Inky:** exhibits unpredictable movements by alternating between direct pursuit of the player and erratic lateral shifts, influenced by a complex blend of Blinky's position and a set point calculated using a specific algorithm
+- **Inky:** Exhibits unpredictable movements by alternating between direct pursuit of the player and erratic lateral shifts, influenced by a complex blend of Blinky's position and a set point calculated using a specific algorithm.
-- **Clyde:** exhibits erratic behavior by alternating between chasing Pac-Man® and moving to a random location when he's too close to the player
+- **Clyde:** Exhibits erratic behavior by alternating between chasing Pac-Man and moving to a random location when he's too close to the player.

 #### Items Implementation